Roger Ballen sat down with us to discuss his inspirations and the evolution of his aesthetic over the last 50 years.

 Birds have always inspired me.
 First of all, they can fly, and secondly, metaphorically, they link the heavens to the earth.
 Birds are incredibly beautiful; for me there is nothing more inspiring than waking up in the morning to their songs.

 What can you tell us about the about the house in Johannesburg, ‘the location of which remains a guarded secret’?

 My aesthetic has evolved over the fifty years or more of photographing.
-Initially the images had a documentary aspect to them, but as time has passed the images has become primarily psychological statements.
-I believe my photographs have an uncanny ability to stick in the viewers subconscious mind and for many they are hard to forget.
+Initially the images had a documentary aspect to them, but as time has passed the images have become primarily psychological statements.
+I believe my photographs have an uncanny ability to stick in the viewers’ subconscious mind, and for many they are hard to forget.

 Can you tell us a little bit about your process of creating these photographs?